-Email is an excellent option as the preferred method of communication.
-Just remember to keep all messages short, informational and limited to something pertaining to the children.
-Examples may include medical/educational issues or a detail pertaining to an upcoming custody exchange.
+An email is an excellent option as the preferred method of communication.
+Just remember to keep all messages short, informational and limited to something about the children.
+Examples may include medical/educational issues or detail about an upcoming custody exchange.
 Remember, every email could be used as a possible exhibit in a future custody dispute.

 Parents put aside their anger and hostility and cooperate for the sake of their children

 Respect.
 Treat your former spouse with respect, even if you disagree with him or her.
-Each parter may have a complaint about the other but maintaining respect is a key to successful co-parenting.
+Each partner may have a complaint about the other but maintaining respect is key to successful co-parenting.

 Always provide a united front to the important people in your child’s life — teachers, tutors, coaches, and parents of your child’s close friends.
 It should never be about you proving to that third party that you are the “better” parent.

 Finally, work to have consistency in rules between parents.
-If this isn’t possible, help your children understand that rules must be obeyed in each household, just as different rules are obeyed at day care or school and at home.
+If this isn’t possible, help your children understand that rules must be obeyed in each household, just as different rules are obeyed at daycare or school and home.

 Engage Additional Resources